aws-samples/aws-health-aware/README.md

 ### Prerequisites

-1. [Enable Health Organizational View](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html) from the console, so that you can aggregate all Personal Health Dashboard (PHD) events for all accounts in your AWS Organization.
+1. [Enable Health Organizational View](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view.html) from the console or CLI, so that you can aggregate Health events for all accounts in your AWS Organization.
 2. Have at least 1 [endpoint](#configuring-an-endpoint) configured (you can have multiple)
 3. Have access to deploy Cloudformation Templates with the following resources: AWS IAM policies, Amazon DynamoDB Tables, AWS Lambda, Amazon EventBridge and AWS Secrets Manager in the **AWS Organizations Master Account**.
 4. If using Multi-Region, you must deploy the following 2 CloudFormation templates to allow the Stackset deployment to deploy resources **even if you have full administrator privileges, you still need to follow these steps**.